netsec-ethz/rains/DESIGN-PENDING-QUERY-CACHE.md

   Token associated with the new query.
 It must return if there is already a query in the cache for the same information and the sent query is not yet expired.
 (Then the calling function can decide if it should resend a query).
 The return value must be computed fast.
+- it must provide a Token update function to handle the case when it receives a redirect such that it can issue a new query to the redirection and leave the section in the cache.
 - it must provide a fast lookup of the query based on query name or address, context and type.
 - it must provide a fast lookup of all queries waiting for the answer of a query with Token t.
 (In case we get a notification message as a response we are then able to remove these entries from the